julianrupp/tswlairmgr/README.md

 -	When you now try to load the app with a new location hash in the same tab as an already open instance, the app will now load the new hash instead of doing nothing.

 ##### 2.0.1 beta
--	Exchanged Scorched Desert and Carpathian Fangs lair background images.
+-	Replaced Scorched Desert and Carpathian Fangs lair background images.
 Both were very bright which rendered the foreground text less readable.
 SD now has a nice relatively dark one; the new CF image is only slightly darker and somewhat noisy, but the darker shots I have of this lair don't really fit it well in my opinion.

 ##### 2.0.0 beta
 -	Complete code rewrite